outdreamer/build-a-cure-1/docs/to_do.md

     - type keyword matching 'v + rb', 'md + v'
     - partial synonym matching
     - structural (pos) pattern matching
-    - abstrct (type) pattern matching
+    - abstract (type) pattern matching

-  - add these char to removal function: of $, '', (, ), ,, --, ., :, FW, NNPS, SYM, WP$
-    parenthesis & brackets might indicate special items like clauses or details

   - evaluate when you need full article index and when its ok to use a line index

-  - finish check_match function

   - test replace_syns_in_line until its functional

   - verify output from get_relationships_from_clauses with tree parsing to identify related words in sentences

-  - finish get_topic & remove_unnecessary_words to filter irrelevant nouns, verbs, adverbs & adjectives from all object indexes:
+  - finish get_topic to filter non-topical nouns, verbs, adverbs & adjectives from all object indexes:

   - make all_vars global variable & remove from params

   - 'as' can mean:
         'like': 'as is common in that area', 'because': 'as',
         'when': 'as the sun sets'

+## Synonyms
+  - add phrase parsing to synonym identification (match "a b" rather than just "a" or "b")
+  - use source of bio synonyms
+  - analyze synonyms to make sure theyre all unique
+  - check the definitions functionality supported by tools youre using to see if you can derive common standardized words from those without relying on synonyms map
+  - convert all match/similarity checks to call to get_match function with synonym param
+  - once you apply get_relationships_from_clauses - you want to create another relationships array, which is the same array but with the original semantic verb ("disable" rather than more general "decrease")

 ## Relationships

   - integrate conditions/symptoms and treatments/compounds schemas (this would be a nice way to test get_attribute function to find differentiating props)
   - if you finish get_active, rearrange_sentence, remove_unnecessary_words, get_modifier & generate_abstract_patterns,
     you can just enter patterns for most medical get_object functions
   - use conceptual_clause_map to sort your logic in get_conditionals
   - build an index of modifiers based on phrase data of words frequently found together

-  - use prev_word & next_word in get_modifier

-## Synonyms

-  - organize synonyms
-    keywords are for sentence and index-type identification object lists are for index-type identification
-    replacement lists are for mapping
-    prefixes/suffixes are for partial index-type identification
-    patterns are for logic application & index-type identification

-  - add phrase parsing to synonym identification (match "a b" rather than just "a" or "b")

-  - do a check for full keyword matching before adding a partial match
-    compounds: 'disease'
-    causal_layers: 'cr,ratio'
-    metrics: 'administration'

-  - analyze polarity of stems & words in synonyms to check that your get_synonyms & get_operator logic holds

-  - use source of bio synonyms

-  - standardize synonyms to word stems

-  - analyze synonyms to make sure theyre all unique & consider merging some lists (alternatives & like, decrease & increase lists)

-  - check the definitions functionality supported by tools youre using to see if you can derive common standardized words from those without relying on synonyms map

-  - check output of synonym replacements to make sure its not changing meaning

-  - once you apply get_relationships_from_clauses - you want to create another relationships array, which is the same array but with the original semantic verb ("disable" rather than more general "decrease")

-  - get word roots & word distortions of synonyms using lemmatization lib

 ## Repetition